Code-Institute-Submissions/botanical-puzzle/testing.md

 * When correct plant picture is clicked, a modal appears to say the correct plant name:
 * The modal disappears on its own after a brief pause:
 * When correct plant picture is clicked, a bling sound plays:
+* When correct plant picture is clicked, the points icons goes up by one point:
 * When the correct plant is clicked, a new plant image is displayed in the token: iv. **incorrect answer given**
 * When wrong plant is clicked, a try again modal appears: